-If your keyboard seems to be repeating one or more keys when you press them, it could be due to one of the below reasons.
+If your keyboard repeats one or more characters when you press keys, typing double, triple, or more letters on the screen, it could be due to one of the following reasons.

-- When disconnecting make sure nothing is connected between the keyboard and the computer.
+- When disconnecting, make sure nothing connects between the keyboard and the computer.
 Keyloggers and other devices may cause keys to repeat.

-- If you're using a USB keyboard, make sure it is directly connected to the computer and not a USB hub.
+- If you're using a USB (universal serial bus) keyboard, make sure it is directly connected to the computer and not a USB hub.

-The above reasons are the most common causes of keys being repeated.
-It's also possible the keyboard is just old and no longer functioning correctly.
-If the above suggestions did not resolve the issue or the sticking keys are being caused by spilled food or liquid we suggest replacing the keyboard.
-Keyboards are rather inexpensive and considered a throw-away device, so it's not likely worth trying to find a computer repair shop to fix it.
+The reasons above are the most common causes of keys being repeated.
+It's also possible an older keyboard may no longer functioning correctly.
+If the suggestions above did not resolve the issue or the sticking keys are caused by spilled food or liquid, we suggest replacing the keyboard.
+Keyboards are rather inexpensive and considered a throwaway device, so it's not likely worth trying to find a computer repair shop to fix it.